partykit/templates/templates/chat-room/README.md

 `replyWithLlama` is a method we've added to `ChatServer`.
 It's not a special method, it's just a method we've added ourselves.

+> [!IMPORTANT]
+> When you run this code yourself, the AI won't reply to every single message.
+That's because of the line `await this.shouldReply()` in `onMessage` that we'll look at in a moment.
+Comment out that line if you'd like the AI to reply every time.

 The implementation has three sections, and we'll skip over most of the lines to highlight the important parts:

 ```typescript